 |---|---|---|

-| Jackson JS11 Dinky | $209 | Metal beginners, tightest budget |
+| Jackson JS11 Dinky | $209 | Metal beginners, budget entry |

-| Jackson JS22 Dinky | $249 | Metal step-up, refined build |
+| Jackson JS22 Dinky | $249 | Best JS Series, step-up from JS11 |

 Specs:

-- Dual High-Output Humbuckers
+- Poplar Body / Arched Top / Dual High-Output Humbuckers

 🎸 Guitar Center · 🎵 Sweetwater